- Regular price

 If your installation requires more weight, only the first and last tubes will accommodate ½ inch rebar and for this purpose 4 x ½ inch caps are included.
 All the other caps included in the box are the standard 3/8 inch for the 3/8 in rebar rods.

 The Lake Bottom Blanket is easily installed in the water if the water weed beds are either in the dormant stage or at any time during the growing season, but it is easier to set up when it is installed before weeds emerge from the water surface.
 Blankets are 10 feet 9 inches (326 cm) wide regardless of the length required by the customer - normally 40 feet (12.2 m).
 Blankets are shipped folded without ballast.
-The float provided is designed to (A) keep boats away from boats that may disturb the blanket and (B) locate the Lake Bottom Blanket's grab or travel handle.
+The float provided is designed to (A) keep boats that may disturb the blanket away and (B) locate the Lake Bottom Blanket's grab or travel handle.

 The first step is to purchase the 10-foot lengths of 3/8 in (10 mm) rebar.